sagemath/sagewiki_to_gh-2022-10-10/days102.md

 '''reference letter:''' if you are a student, please attach a reference letter.

 '''Funding request''' Do need travel funding to attend the event?
-(Note that local expenses are covered for all participants)

 Note: it is possible to apply with a common project with another participant.
 Other note: if you think you don't know enough Sage to apply, you are wrong!